magdalendobson/big-ann-benchmarks/ppopp_artifact.md

 In the next section, we describe how to reproduce the thread scaling results in Figure 1.
 Then, we provide scripts for reproducing the results in Figure 3 at either the 10 million or 100 million scale.

 We suggest a minimum hardware requirement of a 16-32 core machine with at least 20 GB main memory and at least 100 GB free SSD storage space.
+We also require the evaluator to have sudo access to the machine.
 If you have less storage space (say around 30 GB) it may still be possible to run the evaluation by deleting graph files as they are generated instead of storing them.
 We are happy to discuss how to do this if this is your scenario.

 ### Thread Scaling (Figure 1)